 - Traders operate in a trading room (also known as the trading floor).
 A trading room in a financial market usually contains multiple desks that happen to share a huge open space.

 - They focus on a particular security type or market segment.
 These are occupied by traders that have a license to deal with a particular investment type like equities, securities, bonds, or commodities.

 - These licensed traders initially use market makers and electronic trading mechanisms for identifying the best possible prices for their respective clients.

 - The client’s orders are received by the staff operating from the trading desks from the sales department that is totally responsible for providing suggestions on trade-related ideas to financial institutions and investors that have a huge net worth.

-- Apart from this, trading departments or desks also helps investors with various other services such as structuring financial goods, supporting agreement between investors and entities, etc.
+- Apart from this, trading departments or desks also helps investors with various other services such as structuring financial goods, supporting the agreement between investors and entities, etc.

 Types of Trading Desks

-- Equity – This can manage almost everything from trading in equity to various other exotic options.
+- Equity – This can manage almost everything, from trading in equity to various other exotic options.

-- Fixed-Income – It can very easily take care of various types of bonds such as corporate bonds, government bonds, etc. Fixed-income trading desks can also manage bond-like instruments that are able to pay returns.
+- Fixed-Income – It can very easily take care of various types of bonds, such as corporate bonds, government bonds, etc. Fixed-income trading desks can also manage bond-like instruments that are able to pay returns.

 - Foreign Exchange – This acts as a market maker for allowing the purchase and sale of securities in currency pairs.
 Foreign exchange trading desks might also participate in activities pertaining to proprietary trading.